I believe that self esteem, just like a house needs a solid foundation.

 Purpose

-is dedicated to finding solutions for those unfortunate people who suffer from any form of anxiety disorder.
+This blog is dedicated to finding solutions for those unfortunate people who suffer from any form of anxiety disorder.
 I am not qualified to diagnose problems but, having suffered from panic attacks and depression, I do appreciate how hard it is to find help and to search out the products and programs available.

 If you consider this approach may be helpful to you please support me by signing in on the right.